sumanjs/suman/README.md

     * Suman watcher processes run your tests and pipe stdout/stderr to log files which you tail with a terminal or browser window
     * Running tests on the fly is a major portion of the optimal Suman workflow, and makes it all the more fun.

+* <b> Dynamicism
+    * If there's anything you want to do with a test runner, you can do it with Suman
+    * Test files themselves allow for all sorts of dynamic behavior, dynamic and asynchronous test case generation, etc
+    * You can call tests programmatically and use them as macros
+    * Suman tests can create child processes which call Suman tests, etc etc.

 * <b> Use suman.once.js to run hooks before the test runner starts </b>
     * these hooks can be used to start the services necessary for any given test file to run successfully; they only run once no matter how many tests are run, are only run